Siege of Port Royal (1707): First siege

-The English fleet arrived outside the channel of the Port Royal harbour on June 6, and troops were landed the next day.
-Governor Subercase's defence force at the time consisted of 100 troupes de la marine that had fortuitously been reinforced by the recent arrival of another 60 who were due to take command of a recently built frigate.
-Just hours before the English arrival he had also welcomed about 100 Abenaki Indians led by the young Bernard-Anselme d'Abbadie de Saint-Castin.
-As soon as the English ships were spotted, Subercase also called out the local militia, mustering about 60 men.
+The British fleet arrived outside the channel of the Port-Royal harbour on June 6, and troops were landed the next day.
+Governor Subercase's defence force at the time consisted of 100 Troupes de la Marine that had fortuitously been reinforced by the recent arrival of another 60 who were due to take command of a recently built frigate.
+Just hours before the British arrival, he had also welcomed about 100 Abenaki Indians led by the young Bernard-Anselme d'Abbadie de Saint-Castin.
+As soon as the British ships were spotted, Subercase also called out the local militia, mustering about 60 men.

-Colonel March landed with about 700 men to the north of the fort, and another 300 to its south under the command of Colonel Samuel Appleton, with the goal of establishing a siege line around the fort.
+March landed with about 700 men to the north of the fort, and another 300 to its south under the command of Colonel Samuel Appleton, with the goal of establishing a siege line around the fort.
 Both forces were landed too far from the fort and spent the rest of the day marching toward it.
 Subercase sent a small force to the south on the morning of the 8th, who were driven back toward the fort by Appleton.
 Subercase himself led a larger contingent to the north, where he established an ambush at a river March's force would have to cross.
 After a sharp battle in which Subercase's horse was shot out from under him, the defenders were pushed back into the fort.

 The New Englanders established camps about 1.5 mi from the fort.
-Subercase sent parties out of the fort to harass English foraging parties, giving rise to rumors that additional militia forces were en route from northern Acadia.
-The English managed to advance their lines closer to the fort, but their engineer, Colonel John Redknap, did not believe the expedition's heavy cannons could be landed safely, because they "must pass within command of the fort".
+Subercase sent parties out of the fort to harass their foraging parties, giving rise to rumors that additional militia forces were en route from northern Acadia.
+The invaders managed to advance their lines closer to the fort, but their chief engineer, Colonel John Redknap, did not believe the expedition's heavy cannons could be landed safely, because they "must pass within command of the fort".
 This led to disagreements between March, Redknap, and Stuckley which spelled the end of the expedition.
-After a final assault on June 16, which French accounts describe as a failed attempt to take the fort, and English accounts say was merely an attempt to destroy some buildings outside the fort, the expedition embarked on its ships and sailed off on the 17th.
+After a final assault on June 16, which French accounts describe as a failed attempt to take the fort, and British accounts say was merely an attempt to destroy some buildings outside the fort, the expedition embarked on its ships and sailed off on the 17th.
 March directed the fleet to sail for Casco Bay (near present-day Portland, Maine).